Teradata 14.00 offers three enhancements that enable you to customize statistic collection to suit your requirements better:

 The USING MAXVALUELENGTH option

-Even if the default value is now 25 bytes, you may be confronted with wider columns – such as VARCHAR(2000) – where the majority of entries differ in details at the far right end of the string.
+Although the default value is presently 25 bytes, you may encounter broader columns, such as VARCHAR(2000), in which most entries vary primarily in details towards the right end of the string.

 The USING MAXINTERVALS option

-Another new Teradata statistics feature is related to the number of intervals being used for building the statistics histogram.
-In such a histogram, each interval contains the most frequent value plus the record count for this value available in the interval.
+A new Teradata statistics feature pertains to the number of intervals utilized in constructing the statistics histogram.
+Each interval incorporates the most common value and its corresponding record count within the interval.